mandyMooreFan/holder/Readme.md

 ```

 ## Docker
-Many of the following steps require Docker.
+Just about everything that follows requires Docker.
 If you don't already have it, go install Docker now.
-If you don't want to
+If you don't
-use Docker this project isn't going to be much help.
+want to use Docker this project isn't going to be much help.

 ## Continuous Integration with Circle CI